ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 Before you create your bot app, you will need to set the OAuth redirect URL.
 Into that URL enter in the ngrok URL from above, with `/oauth` appended to the end.
 For example:

 > https://d6b2306cdf40.ngrok.io/oauth

+This URL will be invoked whenever your bot is installed, and will be the means by which you obtain an access key for the account of the user performing the installation.

 ## Step 3.
 Clone the sample application